Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 ## Due Dates

-# The Precourse should be completed by Monday February 28th at 7pm PST
+# The Precourse should be completed by Monday August 29th at 7pm PST

 ### !end-callout